nodejs/node/doc/api/fs.md

 1. Any specified file descriptor has to support writing.
 2. If a file descriptor is specified as the `file`, it will not be closed automatically.
-3. The writing will begin at the beginning of the file.
-For example, if the file already had `'Hello World'` and the newly written content is `'Aloha'`, then the contents of the file would be `'Aloha World'`, rather than just `'Aloha'`.
+3. The writing will begin at the current position.
+For example, if the string `'Hello'` is written to the file descriptor, and if `', World'` is written with `fs.writeFile()` to the same file descriptor, the contents of the file would become `'Hello, World'`, instead of just `', World'`.

 ## fs.writeFileSync(file, data[, options])